Kalapuya brunnea: Similar species

 Leucangium carthusianum, the Oregon black truffle, is roughly similar in appearance, habitat, and growing season, but can be distinguished by its darker (charcoal black) peridium.
 Microscopically, the spores of Leucangium are larger (60–90 μm) and have a single large oil droplet.
 L. carthusianum is also edible and prized for its taste and aroma.

-Habitat and distribution
+Distribution and habitat

 The species is known only from the Pacific Northwest region of the United States, where it grows in Douglas fir forests that are up to about 50 years old; the authors suggest that it is obligately symbiotic with this tree.
 Usually appearing from October through March, fruit bodies grow in the top 2–10 cm of soil, beneath soil litter, at elevations ranging from roughly sea level to about 500 m.
 It occurs on the west side of Oregon's Cascade Range, as well as in the Coastal Ranges of Oregon and northern California.